The rights to water and sanitation in national law

 The Constitution of the Republic of Uruguay, 1967, last amended in 2004, confirms in Article 47 that access to drinking water and access to sanitation constitute fundamental human rights.

-1)c) It states that National Water and Sanitation policies will give priority to the provision of drinking water for the population, d) social grounds must prevail over economic grounds.
+1) c) It states that National Water and Sanitation policies will give priority to the provision of drinking water for the population, d) social grounds must prevail over economic grounds.
+2) It states that water integrated in the hydrologic cycle is part of the state’s public domain, and that 3) water and sewerage must be provided exclusively and directly by the state.

 This amendment to the Constitution was made due to a public referendum, where over 64% of the population voted in favour of the inclusion of water as a human right.